 There are two ways people eat soy: fermented and unfermented.
-Millions and millions of Chinese people have been eating fermented soy for thousands of years without bad side effects, but the problem right now is that here in the US unfermented soy is making its way into almost everything!
-Not only that, it's being promoted as a healthy source of protein!
+Millions and millions of Chinese people have been eating fermented soy for thousands of years without having any negative health effects.
+The problem is that in the United States unfermented soy is making its way into almost everything, which might not necessarily good.
+And on top of that, it's being promoted as a healthy source of protein!

-There is a long standing debate about these two and whether they're considered a health food or not.
-Well I'm here to provide you with all the details and facts so you can make that decision yourself!
+There is a long-standing debate about these two and whether they're considered a health food or not.
+We're here to provide you with all the details and facts so you can make that decision yourself!

 The Good - Fermented Soy

-Soy protein is considered a complete protein because it contains the all nine essential amino acids that the body needs to obtain through food sources.
+Soy protein is considered a complete protein because it contains all nine essential amino acids that the body needs to obtain through food sources.
 So why are people claiming that it's unhealthy?
-Well like I mentioned earlier, soy is classified as two types: fermented and unfermented.
+Well like we mentioned earlier, soy is classified into two types: fermented and unfermented.
 Fermented soy is the type that is commonly consumed in Asian countries Japan and China, and it's the only type that provides health benefits.

 What is fermented soy?